andycheng2018/The-Labyrinth/README.md

 We value our community's feedback!
 Join our [Discord](https://discord.com/invite/bbrvsvSupV) to connect with other players, share feedback, discuss strategies, or get help with any issues.

+You can also check out an older build of *The Labyrinth* on [Itch.io](https://deleter2435.itch.io/the-labyrinth).

 ---